 On the other hand, some optional principles and objectives are to be taken into consideration to achieve sustainability.
 Even though they are voluntary, battery manufacturers often choose to abide by certain environmental and sustainability principles.
-They included the corporate social responsibility (CSR) mechanism, a self-regulating business model that helps a company to
+They included the corporate social responsibility (CSR) mechanism, a self-regulating business model that helps a company to o unregulated, usually self-elaborated targets and objectives

-- be socially accountable to its stakeholders and the public - achieving environmental and sustainability targets and objectives, for example - o green labels or eco-labels for the consumer market or
+- be socially accountable to its stakeholders and the public - achieving environmental and sustainability targets and objectives, for example - $\circ~$ green labels or eco-labels for the consumer market or